nextcloud/all-in-one/docker-ipv6-support.md

     ```console
     sudo systemctl restart docker
     ```
+3. Make sure that ipv6 is enabled for the internal `nextcloud-aio` network by running `sudo docker network inspect nextcloud-aio`.
+On a new instance, this command should return that it did not find a network with this name.
+Then you can run `sudo docker network create --subnet="172.30.1.0/24" --subnet="2001:db8:2::/64" --driver bridge --ipv6 nextcloud-aio` in order to create the network with ipv6-support.
+If it finds the network though and its value `EnableIPv6` is set to false, make sure to follow https://github.com/nextcloud/all-in-one/discussions/2045 in order to recreate the network and enable ipv6 for it.

 ## Docker Desktop (Windows and macOS)
 On Windows and macOS which use Docker Desktop, you need to go into the settings, and select `Docker Engine`.
 There you should see the currently used daemon.json file.